-Tea bags contains tannins that can be very effective for reducing swelling and dark circles.
-Plus, the moisture from the tea bags helps rehydrate and brighten the skin around your eyes!
+Tea contains tannins that can be very effective for reducing swelling and dark circles, and the moisture from tea bags helps rehydrate and brighten the skin around your eyes.
 Brew two bags of green or black tea, then allow the tea bags to cool in your fridge.
-Once they are cool, place a tea bag over each eye and leave them there for about 15 minutes.
+Once cooled, place one over each eye and leave them there for about 15 minutes.

 6. Cold Compress

 Any sort of cold compress can help constrict the blood vessels around your eyes and reduce the appearance of under-eye puffiness.
 Two easy options for cold compresses are a bag of frozen veggies or chilled teaspoons.
 Lie down with your head propped up by pillows, and place the compress(es) over your eyes.
 Rest there for at least 10 minutes, then gently pat your eyes dry.

 Milk has a lightening effect on skin that can be very helpful when dealing with dark circles under your eyes.
 Apply milk with a cotton ball to the skin around your eyes.
 Leave it to dry for about 30 minutes, then gently rinse the milk off with warm water.

 Egg has a tightening effect on skin, and lemon juice has lightening and brightening effects.
 When combined, they make a great revitalizing eye treatment!
 Mix one egg white with 3-5 drops of lemon juice.
 Soak two cotton balls in the egg and lemon mixture, then squeeze out any excess liquid.
 Place the damp cotton balls over your eyes and rest for about 10 minutes.
 Wash the residue off with warm water, then rinse clean with cold water.